What is a High Bar Home Inspection?

 - Air pump

-These allow us to see, hear, and feel things that can't be observed by just looking.
+These are just the tools used on EVERY inspection, and they allow us to see, hear, and feel things that can't be observed by just looking.
 They're certainly not a requirement for a full home inspection, but we couldn't call ourselves High Bar if we didn't strive for the best!

 Any Other Stuff?